 The flood of 1936 resulted in flood control barriers and dams being built to protect downtown Pittsburgh, and since then flooding hasn’t been an issue.
 This may come as a surprise, given the city’s locale on the three rivers.

 Pittsburgh is also an affordable place to live in Pennsylvania.
-Low home prices and a strong economy have turned into a seller’s market, with homes values having risen over 4% in 2018-2019.
+Low home prices and a strong economy have turned into a seller’s market, with home values rising over 4% in 2018-2019.
 The area is a patchwork of tourism, nightlife, an impressive school system, and activities for families, singles, and retirees alike.
 The low cost of living here is one of the biggest catalysts of its current seller’s market.

 Allentown offers an amazing quality of life in terms of things to do and places to live.
 The median home value is just $134,000, nearly $90K less than the national average.
 The town is just a short drive to Hershey Park, Philadelphia, and Dorney Park and Wildwater Kingdom, and is home to art museums, parks, good schools, and the Lehigh Parkway.